Skip to main content

 note

-All required fields are designated by a red asterisk.
+All required fields are marked with a red asterisk.

-Select a User Id to use when running the job.
-Either use the default value of "0/0" or assign it to an available batch user.
-Keep in mind that user information must be defined as a Batch User ID in OpCon Administration.
+Select a User Id for running the job.
+Use the default value of "0/0" or assign an available batch user.
+User information must be defined as a Batch User ID in OpCon Administration.

-Selecting Job Type defines the type of job to schedule on the IBM i LSAM.
-The following is a list of the available options:
+Select a Job Type to define the type of job to schedule on the IBM i LSAM:

 • Tracked Job